KnightSecX/Clean-whatsapp-chat/README.md

 # Clean-whatsapp-chat
-Because it purifies Exported chats like holy water! 💦 Slaying all unnecessary demons! 👻
+Because it purifies Exported chats like holy water! 💦 Slaying all unnecessary demons!👻

-🚀 Clean WhatsApp Chat – Remove Clutter Like a Pro!
+## 🚀 **Clean WhatsApp Chat – Remove Clutter Like a Pro!**

 A Python script to clean WhatsApp exported chats by removing timestamps, sender names, numbers, media files, and unwanted clutter, leaving only the actual text messages.

-✨ Features
+# ✨ Features

 ✅ Removes timestamps, sender names & phone numbers